 Procedures: Students are requested to discuss and attempt to resolve the matter directly with the faculty/staff member.
-If the matter cannot be satisfactorily resolved at this level between the student and faculty/staff member, students are requested to discuss and attempt to resolve the matter with the appropriate Division Chair.
-If the matter cannot be satisfactorily resolved at this level between the student and Division Chair, an appeal letter should be presented to the Dean of Academics for a solution.
-If the decision of the Dean of Academics is not satisfactory with either party, a written appeal may be presented to the Vice President for Instructional Services.
+If the matter cannot be satisfactorily resolved at this level between the student and faculty/staff member, an appeal letter should be presented to the Dean of Academics for solution.
+If the decision of the Dean of Academics is not satisfactory with either party, a written appeal may be presented to the Vice President for Student Services.
 The appeal to the Vice President must be submitted within 48 hours of receiving the decision.
-The Vice President will notify the student, in writing, of the final decision within seven (7) days.
+The Vice President will notify the student, in writing, of the final decision within 7 days.